Working with matched portions

 method and the resulting MatchData

 object.
-Then you'll learn about scan
+Then you'll learn to use the scan

 and split

-methods.
-You'll also learn how to use global variables related to regexp.
+methods and how to use global variables related to regexp.

 match method